After doing a lot of research and never being able to locate a Lee Big Stopper, I came across the Light Craft Workshop ND500.

 I’ve heard of some people switching their camera to Live Mode and then cranking the ISO.
 This works as well.

 Another reason this is great over the Lee Big Stopper is you don’t have all this extra gear you need to carry around.
-Just a single filter case and you’re good to go.
+Just a single filter case, and you’re good to go.

 ISO Shutter and Aperture in Mid-Day

-When shooting mid-day at an ISO 100, I can usually get a 30-second shutter with an f-stop of 19 or 22.
-I don’t recommend shooting that high of aperture because of diffraction but if you want that 30-second exposure you’ll need to.
+When shooting mid-day at ISO 100, I can usually get a 30-second shutter with an f-stop of 19 or 22.
+I don’t recommend shooting that high of an aperture because of diffraction, but if you want that 30-second exposure, you’ll need to.

 Color Shifts